Read more about

 Spanish is regarded as the official language of Nicaragua.
 It is spoken by about 90% of the country’s population.
 The Central American Spanish dialect is spoken in the country.
 Spanish is widely used in government administration, media, as a medium of instruction in educational institutions, and by the public in their daily lives.

 Use of English in Nicaragua

 Two forms of English are spoken in Nicaragua: Creole English, with about 30,000 speakers, and Standard English, with about 20,334 speakers.
 Creole English is prevalent along the Caribbean coast of Nicaragua due to the influence of both the African and English heritage in the region.
 Large sections of the population of cities in this region, like Bluefields, speak Creole English.
-Standard English is spoken by expats from English-speaking countries like the United States, United Kingdom, and Canada.
+Standard English is spoken by expats from English-speaking countries like the United States, the United Kingdom, and Canada.
 English is also widely used by those involved in Nicaragua's tourism sector.

 Indigenous Languages of Nicaragua

 Several indigenous languages are spoken in Nicaragua, as listed below.

 The Miskito language is the most spoken Indigenous language of Nicaragua, with about 154,400 native speakers.
 The language is spoken by the Miskito people inhabiting the Caribbean coastal region, to the northeast of Nicaragua.
 The highest population of Miskito speakers is concentrated in the North Caribbean Coast Autonomous Region.
 The language belongs to the Misumalpan language family of Native American languages.

 Another Indigenous Misumalpan language, Sumo, is spoken by the Sumo people of Nicaragua.
 These people live mainly on the eastern coast of the country.
 There are several dialects of the Sumo language, with some being so different from the others that they can be treated as separate languages.